 James Welsh, M.D. and his team are committed to finding new therapies for combating solid thoracic tumors, particularly lung cancers.
 Their research focuses on reactivating the immune system and utilizing it as an in situ vaccine along with radiation in order to battle not just the tumor site, but the microenvironment that it creates.
 The Welsh Lab believes that this is the key to suppressing local and distant disease, which could have applications in not just lung cancer, but other solid tumors such as breast, prostrate and pancreatic.

-Wendy Woodward, M.D., Ph.D., is an Associate Professor and the Director of Clinical Breast Radiation Research in Department of Radiation Oncology at The University of Texas MD Anderson Cancer Center.
-She is a physician-scientist specializing in clinical breast radiation oncology with a lab focused on breast cancer stem cell biology and radiobiology
+Wendy Woodward, M.D., Ph.D., is a Professor and Section Chief of Clinical Breast Radiation in Department of Radiation Oncology at The University of Texas MD Anderson Cancer Center.
+She is a physician-scientist with a lab focused on the microenvironment and radiation resistance of inflammatory breast cancer.

 Experimental Radiation Oncology Mouse Facility

 Experimental Radiation Oncology provides a unique service to the Division of Radiation Oncology and to MD Anderson at large.
-The ERO mouse colony is one of the few mouse facilities in the country that provide a gnotobiotic defined flora animal for research.
+The ERO mouse colony is one of the few mouse facilities in the country that provides a gnotobiotic defined flora animal for research.
 These mice produce consistent results in research while reducing the number of variables that can affect data from experiments.
-Many investigators in ERO and within UTMCACC depend on this consistent animal model for their research needs.
+Many investigators in ERO and within UTMDACC depend on this consistent animal model for their research needs.

 We breed all the mice needed within our facility which includes C3Hf/KamLaw, C57BL/6JLaw, Swiss nude mice and SCID mice.
-We do supply mice for ERO as well as for over 50 investigators in MD Anderson, and they are housed in Veterinary Medicine via a transfer to our facility.
+We supply mice for ERO as well as for over 50 investigators in MD Anderson, and they are housed in Veterinary Medicine via a transfer to our facility.